neuronsimulator/nrn/modelspec/programmatic/mechanisms/nmodl.rst

 It is essential that the user set up the pointers to point to the correct variables.
 This is done by first making sure that the proper mechanisms are inserted into the sections and the proper point processes are actually "located" in a section.
-Then, at the hoc level each POINTER variable that exists should be set up via the command:
+Then, at the Python level each POINTER variable that exists should be set up via the command:

 .. code-block::
-    none

-    	setpointer pointer, variable
+    python

+    h.setpointer(_ref_nrnvar, 'POINTER_name', mechanism_object)

-where pointer and variable have enough implicit/explicit information to determine their exact segment and mechanism location.
+Here mechanism_object (a point process object or a density mechanism) and the other arguments have enough implicit/explicit information to determine their exact segment and mechanism location.
 For a continuous mechanism, this means the section and location information.
 For a point process it means the object.
-The variable may also be any hoc variable or voltage, v.
+The reference may also be to any NEURON variable or voltage, e.g. ``soma(0.5)._ref_v``.
+See ``nrn/share/examples/nrniv/nmodl/(tstpnt1.py and tstpnt2.py)`` for examples of usage.

 For example, consider a synapse which requires a presynaptic potential in order to calculate the amount of transmitter release.
 Assume the